Holiday Activities & Events

 Be on the lookout for some great treats this holiday season at Main Street Confectionery, Big Top Treats, and other locations throughout the park.
-Recently spotted were Santa hat cupcakes, snowman or snowflake caramel apples, reindeer cake pops with pretzel antlers and a souvenir Mickey Santa popcorn bucket for $12.
+Spotted previous years were Santa hat cupcakes, snowman or snowflake caramel apples, reindeer cake pops with pretzel antlers and a souvenir Mickey Santa popcorn bucket.

-Holidays Around the World: After Thanksgiving, Santa can be found at the American Adventure pavilion in World Showcase, as well as, holiday storytellers in other countries located around World Showcase.
 International holiday traditions unfold when storytellers such as Pere Noel in France, La Befana in Italy, and others, share the traditions of the season and spread the message of goodwill in short presentations that take less than 15 minutes.
-Holidays around the World takes place November 29 - December 30, 2013.
+Holidays around the World takes place November 28 - December 30, 2014.

-Holiday Passport: For 2014, Disney is offering a holiday edition of its World Showcase Passport.
-The Holiday Passport will feature holiday treats and beverages, holiday merchandise, entertainment and a holiday photo op, as well as a place to collect the tradition country stamps.
-You can even get ask the Epcot Storytellers to sign each country of your Holiday Passort (or your autograph book).
-Pickup the booklet at kiosks around World Showcase.
+Disney offers a holiday edition of its World Showcase Passport.
+The Holiday Passport features holiday treat and beverage locations, holiday merchandise, and holiday entertainment for each country around World Showcase, as well as any holiday photo ops.
+There's also a place to collect the tradition country stamps.
+You can even get ask the Epcot Storytellers to sign each country of your Holiday Passport (or your autograph book), and don't forget to get your photo taken with them.
+Pickup the booklet at holiday snack & beverages kiosks around World Showcase.

-Holidays Mean Longer Park Hours: Beginning November 29, Epcot's World Showcase will remain open until 9:30 p.m. each night!
+Beginning November 28, Epcot's World Showcase will remain open until 9:30 p.m. each night!

-Canada: New to Holidays Around the World this year, the Canadian Holiday Voyageurs group features members of the popular Celtic rock band Off Kilter!
-The Canadian Holiday Voyageurs will take guests on a musical journey across the Great White North, exploring unique holiday traditions from the various regions of Canada.
+Canada: The Canadian Holiday Voyageurs will take guests on a musical journey across the Great White North, exploring unique holiday traditions from the various regions of Canada.

 United Kingdom: Father Christmas tells tales of Christmas past dating back to 15th century England.